patronstips/patrons-tips/readme.txt

 = Is WooCommerce mandatory? =

 No, it’s not.
 Patrons Tips works on its own: you can build a *free* or *offline paid* community of supporters.
-But we recommend to use as it was first designed to work perfectly with WooCommerce to get financial support.
+But we recommend using it as it was first designed to work perfectly with WooCommerce to get financial support.
 Moreover, you can automatize revenue with a subscription plugin.

 = Can I use Patrons Tips as a donation plugin? =